19th July, 2017

-Every year a number of summer research projects are offered in the Department of Physiology (18 were offered in 2015).
+Every year a number of summer research projects are offered in the Department of Physiology.
 Being selected for one of these projects means 10-weeks of paid, hands-on experience, working in a lab alongside researchers who are at the forefront of their field.

 200-level students or above with a PHSL, NEUR or FUHB background are invited to apply, particularly those students who are keen on pursuing 400-level study in these subjects.

-The Physiology Department have their own application process where students submit preliminary information about which summer research projects in the Department for which they would like to be chosen.
-From these applications, academics will choose which students they would like to invite to do summer research projects in their labs for ten weeks between November/December 2016 and January/February 2017.
+The Physiology Department has its own application process where students submit preliminary information about which summer research project(s) in the Department that they would like to ubdertake.
+From these applications, academics will choose which students they would like to invite to do summer research projects in their labs for ten weeks between November/December 2017 and January/February 2018.

 Have a look at the list of possible projects available for download and on noticeboards on the ground floor of the Lindo Ferguson Building.

-Talk to the academics that are offering the projects you are interested in to find out more about the project itself and see if it is suitable for you.
+Talk to the academics offering the projects that you are interested in to find out more about the project itself and see if it is suitable for you.

-The academics will go through their pile of applications and decide to which student they would like to offer their summer research project.
+The academics will go through their applications and decide which student they would like to offer their summer research project.

-All students will be informed as to whether or not they have been accepted to submit a project for a summer research scholarship in the Physiology Department by 18 August 2016.
+All students will be informed whether or not they have been accepted to submit a project for a summer research scholarship in the Physiology Department by Wednesday 16 August 2017.

 The following projects are available in the Cardiovascular & Respiratory Physiology group: